Updated June 16, 2021

 - Consider the need for security if the risk is high.
 A locally hired back watcher to protect you/your kit can be attuned to a developing threat while you are concentrating on work.

-- It is generally sensible to ask consent before filming/photographing an individual, particularly if you do not have an easy exit.
+- It is advisable to ask consent before filming/photographing an individual, particularly if you do not have an easy exit.

 - When you have the content you need, get out and do not linger longer than necessary.
 It is helpful to have a cut off time pre-agreed and pull out at that time.
 If a team member is uncomfortable, do not waste time having a discussion.
 Just leave.